chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 # Dynamic-Confidence-in-Spiking-Neural-Networks
 The implementation of Dynamic Confidence on PyTorch.

 The demo code demonstrates how a runtime optimization technique, Dynamic Confidence, can help reduce the inferece latency further on low-latency SNNs.
-Our goal is to encourage the use of this technique across all SNNs, as it allows for varying simulation time steps for different input samples, rather than using a fixed time step for all inputs.
+Our hope is to encourage the use of this technique when a SNN needs a lower latency, as it allows for varying simulation time steps for different input samples, rather than using a fixed time step for all inputs.
 This approach has proven to be remarkably effective and could greatly benefit SNNs in various applications.

-This algorithm is expected to enable ~40% latency reduction on the most of low-latency SNN algorithms whose essential technique is activation quantization and noise suppression on CIFAR-10 and ImageNet.
+This algorithm can enable ~40% latency reduction on low-latency SNN algorithms such as QCFS and QFFS, whose essential technique is activation quantization and noise suppression on CIFAR-10 and ImageNet.

 Including:

 [QCFS](https://arxiv.org/pdf/2303.04347.pdf)(activation quantizaiton + simulate longer to amortize noise);

-QFFS (activation quantization + completely correct all noise by generating negative spikes in an event-based manner);
+[QFFS](https://www.frontiersin.org/articles/10.3389/fnins.2022.918793/full) (activation quantization + completely correct all noise by generating negative spikes in an event-based manner);

-SRP (activation quantization + identify noise source by running SNN once, and correct the majority of noise when running this SNN for the second time);
+[SRP](https://arxiv.org/pdf/2302.02091.pdf) (activation quantization + identify noise source by running SNN once, and correct the majority of noise when running this SNN for the second time);

-COS (activation quantization + identify noise source by running SNN once, and correct the majority of noise when running this SNN for the second time);
+[COS](https://arxiv.org/pdf/2302.10685.pdf) (activation quantization + identify noise source by running SNN once, and correct the majority of noise when running this SNN for the second time);
 ...